docker/docs/docker-for-windows/index.md

 ![Docker for Windows popup menu](images/config-popup-menu-win.png)

-The **Settings** dialogs provide options to allow Docker auto-start, automatically check for updates, share local drives with Docker containers, enable VPN compatibilty, manage CPUs and memory Docker uses, restart Docker, or perform a factory reset.
+The **Settings** dialogs provide options to allow Docker auto-start, automatically check for updates, share local drives with Docker containers, enable VPN compatibility, manage CPUs and memory Docker uses, restart Docker, or perform a factory reset.

 **Beta 26** includes an option to switch between Windows and Linux conatiners.
 See [Switch between Windows and Linux containers (Beta 26)](#switch-between-windows-and-linux-containers-beta-26).
 This is not yet available on stable builds.